Privacy Policy

 (e.g. books, records, invoices, tax-relevant documents)

-12.3 Storage for law enforcement
+12.3 Retention for legal enforcement

 12.4 Deletion upon request